IGNF/geoportal-access-lib/doc/README.md

 ## Elevation web service usage

-Getting elevations in or along of one or several points on french territories using the [elevation services of the Geoportal Platform]{@link http://api.ign.fr/tech-docs-js/developpeur/alti.html}.<br/>
+Getting elevations in or along of one or several points on french territories using the [elevation services of the Geoportal Platform](https://geoservices.ign.fr/documentation/geoservices/alti.html).<br/>

 | Function to invoque | Response Object (onSuccess callback param) |
 | - | - |